Ficus Trees are probably the most admired, yet misunderstood -

 We were called in September, 2004 to try to salvage this tree and the

-; which was so infested with mealy
+matching one in the adjacent building; which was so infested with mealy

 bug, it looked like a fresh snowfall.